majorabe/majorabe/README.md

 ###### About Me

-✨ I’m Majorabe, a Systems Engineer and student at CodeCrypto Academy.
-My focus is on building real-world applications with **decentralized solutions** that deliver tangible value.
+✨ I am Majorabe, a systems engineer currently training as a Blockchain Engineer at CodeCrypto Academy.
+My focus is on developing real-world applications with decentralized solutions that provide tangible value.
+I share my progress at the academy and other projects that contribute to my professional development.

 ##### CodeCrypto Academy Progress
 🔥 [https://github.com/codecrypto-academy/majorabe](https://github.com/codecrypto-academy/majorabe)